If you are here to learn how to spot fake Off-White Dunk Low, you are in the right place.

-Then, the word “THROUGHOUT” is also flawed on the counterfeit Off-White Dunk Low pair as the fake text is wavily placed, while the legit one is placed on a straight line.
+The fake pair’s word “THROUGHOUT” is wavily placed, while the legit one is placed in a straight line.

 As for the second step of the real vs fake Off-White Nike Dunk Low comparison, we are going to take a look at both the left and the right shoes’ text on the sides.

-First, on the fake right shoe, you can notice how the “Off-White” text is looking a bit off, meaning that the paint is not clearly readable as the legit text, while the authentic text is fully visible.
+The fake pair’s paint is not clearly readable as the legit text, while the authentic text is fully visible.

-The “TM” text to the “Off-White” text is a lot bigger on the fake Off-White Nike Dunk Low pair, while on the legit pair, it is obviously looking smaller.
+The “TM” text next to the “Off-White” text is a lot bigger than the fake Off-White Dunks.

-First, we have pointed out how the word “LOW” on the second line of the text on the right shoe has the letter “W” looking a lot thicker on the counterfeit Off-White Dunk pair, rather than the authentic pair which looks thinner.
+The word “LOW” on the second line of the text on the right shoe has the letter “W” looking a lot thicker on the counterfeit Off-White Dunk pair.

 The letter “c” in the “c.
-1985” text on the fake Off-White Dunk Low pair is a lot thinner than the one met on the authentic pairs.
+1985” text on the fake Off-White Dunk Low pair is too thin.

 This difference can be attributed to the poor attention to detail from the fake manufacturers as well as the lower quality factory equipment used in the production of the sneakers.

-Besides, the sponge around the patch with the “NIKE” text is different too, on the fake Off-White Nike Dunk Low pair.
+The sponge above the “NIKE” text is too big on the fake pair.

-Not only that, but you can see how the little tab which holds the printed “NIKE” text is also looking smaller on the fake Off-White Dunk pair than the legit one.
+The little tab which holds the printed “NIKE” text is also looking smaller on the fake Off-White Dunks.